reactjs/react.dev/content/blog/2016-07-13-mixins-considered-harmful.md

 Instead of `RowMixin`, we will define a `<RowHeader>` component.
 We will also replace the convention of defining a `getHeaderText()` method with the standard mechanism of top-data flow in React: passing props.

-Finally, since neither of those components currently need lifecycle hooks or state, we can declare them as simple functions:
+Finally, since neither of those components currently need lifecycle methods or state, we can declare them as simple functions:

 ```js
 function RowHeader(props) {